Gladesville Bridge: Design and construction

 Gladesville Bridge was the first 1000 ft span concrete bridge in the world and had a substantial number of engineering and technical elements that made it a world-leading bridge design and construction achievement.
 It was also the first bridge, if not one of the first bridges, to utilise computer programming in its construction.
 As there was no suitable proprietary engineering software available at that time, the bridge designer (Anthony Gee of G. Maunsell & Partners) also wrote a suite of five computer programs for analysis and detailed design to guide its construction.

 Having eclipsed Sweden's Sando Bridge (built in 1943 at 866 ft) to become the longest concrete arch span bridge in the world, the new Gladesville Bridge was an unprecedented success that attracted world-wide attention and interest.
 Measuring 1000 ft in length, 200 ft above the water level, and 72 ft wide, with 6 ft wide pathways on either side, the scale of the new Gladesville Bridge established it as one of the landmark engineering achievements of the world.

 In the 1970s, the roadway of Gladesville Bridge was widened from six to seven-lanes (without structural modification) to accommodate increased traffic flow.
 This widening was achieved by narrowing the generous width of the pedestrian walkways on either side of the roadway.
 Aside from this, the bridge has remained relatively unchanged since its completion in 1964.

+In the 1980s, the Roads & Traffic Authority added an additional vehicle traffic lane by narrowing the footpath on the western side.
+They later signposted the path on the eastern side as a shared path.
+In the late 1990s (Note: Possibly after the Action for Bikes: BikePlan 2010 or Sydney Olympics), the RTA engaged Hassell consultants to design a shared path flyover crossing the slip lane, and Environmental Planning Pty Ltd to investigate the environmental impact.

 Gladesville Bridge was named an Engineering Heritage International Marker upon its 50th anniversary on 1 October 2014; and was named an International Historic Civil Engineering Landmark on 15 December 2015.